 - Please call the school whenever your child is absent.

 - Teachers will contact the home after three consecutive student absences.

 - Excessive absences (more than 10 total absences) will be referred to the principal, who may contact you by letter to determine if further action is needed.
 This could include a Division of Family Services referral, etc.

 Tardiness: It is important that the habit of punctuality be developed.
 Late arriving students not only miss important instruction for the day, but also interrupt teaching and student learning.
 Students should arrive on time, ready to begin the learning tasks for the day.
 Students arriving late are required to go to the school office before going to the classroom.
-Students who accumulate excessive tardiness maybe required to make up the time that they have missed after school or during recess time.

 Students are expected to proceed home immediately after school ends.
 The only exception would be for approved school activities (Chorus, Tutoring) or if prior arrangements have been made with a teacher.

 For your child’s safety, please see that they do not arrive 15 minutes before school or stay any later than 15 minutes after school.
 The school does not have faculty members supervising students beyond these times.

 School office hours: Opens 8:00 AM—Closes 4:00 PM (Promptly!)

 The Health Department regulations require all foods that are brought into the school to be commercially purchased and prepared.
 “No homemade” food can be given to students at school for birthday treats, holiday treats, etc.